DOES REVELATION TEACH THE TRINITY?

 “The Lamb will triumph over them because he is Lord of lords and King of kings”—Revelation 17:14 NIV .
 Trinitarians claim that Jesus’ titles here, “Lord of lords and King of kings,” mean that he is Almighty God, because Almighty God also has these same titles.
 However, their claim is undercut by scriptural evidence from Ezra 7:12 where “Artaxerxes” is identified as “king of kings” (NIV), and by Daniel 2:37 where “Nebuchadnezzar” (Daniel 2:1),is also identified as “the king of kings” (NIV).
 Even more powerfully, “the Lamb”, who is Jesus Christ, is identified as “the Lord of lords and King of kings”(NIV).
 The “Lamb” was “slain” (Revelation 5:6 NIV), and Jesus said he “was dead” (Revelation 1:18 NIV).
 Since the Scriptures tell us that “God . . . will never die” (Habakkuk 1:12 NIV), Jesus Christ cannot be Almighty God!

 “I am a fellow servant of yours and of your brothers who bear witness to Jesus.
 Worship God.
 Witness to Jesus is the spirit of prophecy”—Revelation 19:10 NAB.
-Jesus is here identified as being someone other than the “God” who is to be worshipped.
+Jesus is here identified as being someone other than the “God” who is the one to be worshipped.
 “The one who alone is God” (John 5:44 NRSV) is the only one who should be worshipped.
+“The true worshippers will worship the Father” (John 4:23), not the Son, not the holy Spirit, nor any “Trinity.

 “His name is the Word of God . . .
 He treads the winepress of the fury of the wrath of God Almighty” (Revelation 19:13,15 NIV).
-“The Word of God” is Jesus Christ (John 1:1,14; 1 John 1:1), who “treads the winepress . . . of God Almighty”, so he is obviously not “God Almighty”.
+“The Word of God” is Jesus Christ (John 1:1,14; 1 John 1:1), who “treads the winepress . . . of God Almighty”, so he obviously cannot be “God Almighty”.

 “He who was seated on the throne said . . .
 ‘I am the Alpha and the Omega, the Beginning and the End . . .
 Those who are victorious will inherit all this and I will be their God and they will be my children”—Revelation 21:5-7 NIV